umango101/belief_tracking/README.md

 1. **Dataset**: The `data/` contains the CausalToM templates and synthetic entities used to generate samples.
 Additionally, it also contains BigToM samples. `src/dataset.py` file contains code for generating and processing the CausalToM dataset.

 2. **Experiments**: The `experiments/` directory contains configurations and results for various experiments investigating the underlying mechanisms.
 Use notebooks in `experiments/causalToM_novis` and `experiments/causalToM_vis` for mechanism exploration.
-Use `scripts/run_single_layer_patching_exps.py` and `scripts/run_single_layer_patching_exps.py` with appropriate arguments to scale up the interchange intervention experiments for mechanism discovery.
+Notebooks do not include subspace intervention experiments.
+Use `scripts/run_single_layer_patching_exps.py` and `scripts/run_single_layer_patching_exps.py`, which includes subspace interchange intervention experiments, with appropriate arguments to scale up the experiments.

 3. **Utilities**: Utilities are included in their respective directories.